wagslane/go-tinytime/README.md

 go-tinytime works well in the following situations:

+* You're okay with only to-the-second precision
-* You are working in embedded systems where memory is a luxury
+* You're working in embedded systems where memory is a luxury
-* You are storing many dates and smaller memory footprint is desired
+* You're storing many dates and smaller memory footprint is desired
-* You are 101% sure you don't need a date range larger than 1970-2106
+* You're 101% sure you don't need a date range larger than 1970-2106

 ## 💬 Contact